lmend8/NumLink-/README.md

 # Dependencies
 Download and install JavaFx framework from https://openjfx.io/.
 For example, for mac, you need to download javafx-mx.jar library into /Library/Java/VirtualMachines/jdk1.8.0_131.jdk/Contents/Home/lib and modify/specify the apropriate build path in your IDE.

+# How to make a Level
+ Making new levels in very easy in NumLink.
+All level are specified in text format, comma delimeted.
+To make a new Level just add a text file, name it "level<levelNumber>.txt". make sure it doesn't not conflict with other level files already specifed.
+Place your text file in the root directory of the provided project along with the other level files.
+You might want to start with one of the level files that is already provide, otherwise follow these instruction:
+    1. The file must five rows and five columns.
+    2. Each cell can only contain one of three values, a non-zero number, an "X" , or 0.
+A non-zero number denotes the number of slots that must be used in the solution.
+"X" denotes the endpoint.
+0 denotes an empty cell.